The Last House on the Left (2009 film): Casting

 When casting for the film, Iliadis wanted to find actors who would not portray these characters in a stereotypical way.
 As Craven explains, they wanted someone who would take these characters in a direction that most actors would not—they wanted originality.
 Craven states, "You need an actor who can bring a complete sense of commitment to that character without making it silly and not be afraid to go in there to the point where someone might say, 'Oh, you got bad in you?'
 You have to be brave enough and mature enough to know we've all got it, and you're not afraid of putting it out there and if you've got a problem with seeing that, tough."
 For instance, Iliadis wanted to avoid casting a superficially sexy actress in the role of Mari, because he did not want the rape sequence to appear enjoyable to the viewers in any possible way.
 Iliadis notes that when Sara Paxton came in her audition was "good", but it was this sense of intelligence and intensity that Paxton brought with her.
-The actress also had the "innocent face" the director was looking for, someone who had this "wholesomely American look" that would not allow anyone to enjoy watching her go through these intense events.
+The actress also had the "innocent face" Iliadis was looking for, someone who had this "wholesomely American look" that would not allow anyone to enjoy watching her go through these horrific events.